Why low desire is not a problem to fix (and what to focus on instead)

 Next

-When intrusive thoughts don’t mean you are broken
+Intrusive thoughts don’t mean you are broken